wpilibsuite/frc-docs/source/docs/software/commandbased/command-based-changes.rst

 Changes to PIDSubsystem/PIDCommand
 ----------------------------------

-.. note:: For more information, see :doc:`pid-subsystems-commands`
+.. note:: For more information, see :doc:`pid-subsystems-commands`, and :ref:docs/software/advanced-controls/controllers/pidcontroller:PID Control in WPILib`

 ..
 TODO:: Link to new PIDController article.